digitallawyer/openlegaldictionary/_definitions/puffer.md

 ---
 title: Puffer
 permalink: "/definitions/puffer.html"
-body: A person employed by the owner of property which ls sold at auction to attend the sale and run up the price by making spurious bids.
+body: A person employed by the owner of property which is sold at auction to attend the sale and run up the price by making spurious bids.
 See Peck v.
 List, 23 W
 published_at: '2018-07-07'
 layout: post